sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.rst.txt

   use your own lookup lists containing subsets of these items for users to choose from.
 When creating animals, the animalname and one of dateofbirth or age are mandatory.

+* Create Animal (non-shelter with owner): Performs a create animal as described above.
+This version assumes that the fields are present to create a person as well, and links that person to the animal as its owner, setting the non-shelter flag on the new animal.

+* Create Animal (with brought in person): Performs a create animal as described above.
+This version assumes that the fields are present to create a person as well, and links that person to the new animal in the "Brought In By" field.

 * Create Person: Searches for a person record matching either the email address if present, or the firstname, lastname and address fields on the form.
 If a